+The University may take precautionary action as a consequence of actual or potential risk to members of the University community, third parties, or visitors.
 Wherever possible, when concerning behaviour arises, the University will offer pastoral support and advice.
 Formal action will only be taken after a risk assessment demonstrates major risks (regulation 17.11).
 The risk-management procedures used will always minimise the impact on the student's personal and academic life as far as possible.
-The University will only take action under regulation 17.5.1, based solely on risk to the student themselves, if it has been established that the student's studies at the University and/or engagement in university life are likely to be material factors in the observed behaviour and resulting risk.